mkopylec/session-couchbase-spring-boot-starter/README.md

         namespace: # HTTP session application namespace under which session data must be stored.
         principal-sessions:
             enabled: false # Flag for enabling and disabling finding HTTP sessions by principal.
 Can significantly decrease application performance when enabled.
+        retry:
+            max-attempts: 1 # Maximum number of attempts to repeat a query to Couchbase when error occurs.
     in-memory:
         enabled: false # Flag for enabling and disabling in-memory mode.
 ```